 Compare this to:

 Linking a corporate card with an individual’s expense wallet is a one-time task.
 After that, a solution can automatically match card transactions with the receipts submitted, eliminating the manual matching process.
-This processed can be enhanced further with the ability to import a whole statement into the system, so the finance team can immediately see all transactions, and have them automatically cross-referenced with the employee’s purchase records.
+This process can be enhanced further with the ability to import a whole statement into the system, so the finance team can immediately see all transactions, and have them automatically cross-referenced with the employee’s purchase records.

 The frustration of fat-fingered data entry

 Manual data entry is a laborious, thankless task.
 It’s also fraught with the potential for errors to be introduced into the process.
 From the weary traveler who inadvertently types the wrong amount on their spreadsheet to the finance team member who mistakenly enters the wrong billing code into the accounting system, the potential for mistakes is endless.
-Not only can this lead to over-/under-reimbursement, but can also cause clients to be billed incorrectly, or budgets to become out of whack with actual spend.
-This can cause accounting and client relations challenges, and can also be very difficult to track down and rectify, without any type of audit trail.
+Not only can this lead to over-/under-reimbursement, but it can also cause clients to be billed incorrectly, or budgets to become out of whack with actual spend.
+This can cause accounting and client relations challenges, and can also be very difficult to track down and rectify without any type of audit trail.

 Compare this to:

-Automated expense reporting can almost entirely eliminate the need from manual data keying.
+Automated expense reporting can almost entirely eliminate the need for manual data keying.
 Capturing a receipt image on a mobile phone and then extracting the information with optical character recognition takes away the requirement for travelers to manually enter transaction data into the expense solution.
 This information can then flow directly into accounting, ERP, billing and payment systems without the need for any re-keying of data.